Today, you’re getting a list of the best CBDA products.

 When it comes to regular CBD oil, Endoca has great quality products.
 But compared to a lot of other options in the U.S., they’re a bit overpriced.

-When it comes to raw, unheated extracts, Endoca Raw CBD oil is among the best you can get.
+When it comes to raw, unheated extracts, Endoca Raw CBD oil is among the better ones you can get.

-This means there’s more CBDA inside this oil than CBD.
+This means there’s more 5-times more CBD inside this oil than CBDA.